 I thought that was going to be a huge plot point — one that strung the nine movies together in a poignant and beautiful way.
 Here is how:

 I thought C3PO was going to remember everything.
-How remarkable would it have been for C3PO to something no one else can: A time when Darth Vader, was a young, innocent boy named Anakin Skywalker — long before he turned to the dark side.
+How remarkable would it have been for C3PO to remember something no one else can: A time when Darth Vader, was a young, innocent boy named Anakin Skywalker — long before he turned to the dark side.
 He could have remembered Anakin Skywalker when he was fully himself!
-Wouldn’t that image — the tale of it told by C3PO whose main purpose is to bridge the gap between the galaxy’s beings — hold some weight for an angry young man so obsessed with Darth Vader he keeps his mask on a plinth to worship?
+Wouldn’t that image — the tale of it told by C3PO whose main purpose is to bridge the gap between the galaxy’s beings — hold some weight for the angry young Kylo/Ben, so obsessed with Darth Vader he keeps Vader’s mask on a plinth to worship?
 Wouldn’t that have been a little more impactful than Leia reaching out…kinda late.
 What if she reached out with this?

 The only other person to experience anything like that moment is Luke Skywalker, at the end of Return of the Jedi.